Lyrics for I Know You as interpreted by RemyKilledElvis

 About the years of keeping yourself company

-All the nights you wrapped your arms around yourself
+All the nights you wrapped your arms around yourself so you could imagine someone holding you

-The hours of indecision, self doubt
+The hours of indecision, self doubt,

 The intense depression

-The rage that made you stagger
+The blinding hate the rage that made you stagger

 The devastation of rejection